nasser00/Naveen-project/README.md

 ## Tutorial
 It contains five Demo files , all the Demo file must run in  must be run in `src` directory .
-1)Demo_decon.ipynb:-1D deconvolution problem has performed in this demo on synthetic data
+To deploy this project run Demos in present in   file in `src` directory  and make sure that you are in src director 1)Demo_decon.ipynb:-1D deconvolution problem has performed in this demo on synthetic data

 2)Demo_syn_decon_2D.ipynb:-2D deconvolution problem has performed in this demo on synthetic data